Politics

 Courtney received a bachelor’s degree in political science and a master’s degree in public administration from the University of Rhode Island.
 He completed law school at Boston University, where he was class president.

 Shortly before graduating, Courtney learned about an open judicial clerkship in the Oregon Court of Appeals.
-Courtney often said that he’d never heard of Salem and couldn’t point Oregon out on a map when he accepted the job.
+He often said that he’d never heard of Salem and couldn’t point Oregon out on a map when he accepted the job.

-He described the move in the 2021 podcast interview.
+Courtney described the move in the 2021 podcast interview.

 THANKS TO OUR SPONSOR: